Ashlyn Harris: Western New York Flash, 2011

 In December 2010, the Western New York Flash, previously part of the W-League, joined the WPS for the 2011 season.
 Shortly after, the Flash announced they had signed Harris.
 She appeared in the team's debut in the league on April 17, 2011, against the Boston Breakers.
 She made eighteen appearances for the Flash in the regular season, allowing eighteen goals and helping the Flash rank number one at the end of the season.
 Harris made the start in the 2011 WPS Championship on August 27, 2011, against the Philadelphia Independence.
 The game was tied 1–1 after regulation and extra time, leaving the outcome of the match to be decided by penalty kicks.
 Both the Independence and the Flash made their first four shots.
 However, Harris blocked the shot by Philadelphia's Laura del Rio, clinching the championship for the Flash.
 She was named the 2011 Coast Guard Goalkeeper of the Year following a successful 2011 season.

 FCR 2001 Duisburg, 2012

 On January 30, 2012, it was announced that the 2012 WPS season would be suspended following legal and financial challenges.
 Although the league was intended to resume for the 2013 season, it officially folded in May.
 In June, Harris signed a two-year contract with FCR 2001 Duisburg in the Frauen-Bundesliga, the top professional women's league in Germany.
-She made her first appearance for the team on October 3, 2012, where she recorded a shut out against VfL Sindelfingen.
+She made her first appearance for the team on October 3, 2012, where she recorded a shutout against VfL Sindelfingen.
 She made eight appearances for Duisburg, appearing for a total of 630 minutes.